lexDAO/LexDAO-Constitution/LexDAO-Constitution-v01.md

 **Section 5.1 - Guild Kick/Member Removal Procedures.**  Shall be governed by the Operating System Manual.

-**Section 5.2 - Material Adverse Exception Event.** Notwithstanding anything to the contrary set forth in Section 4, if there is a Material Adverse Exception Event, then the rules and procedures set forth in this clause shall determine the rights and obligations of the LDC holding members relating to the LexDAO property.

 # Article VI - Patronage Dividends

 **Section 6.1 - Distribution obligation.** The realized net earnings of LexDAO attributable to the patronage of members through contributions and voting shall be allocated and distributed among members in proportion to their patronage and in such a manner and at such a time as to constitute patronage dividends within the meaning of federal income tax law.
 Unless otherwise required under federal tax law all of the operations of the LexDAO shall be netted into a single allocation unit.